-We denote by ${\sf FC}(\tau)$ the closure with respect to the operator norm the span of the global faces-contraction maps; i.e. for any fixed $\tau \in \lpbt$, $\tau\neq \sbt$ we set and we call the elements of ${\sf FC}(\tau)$ the \emph{$\tau$-faces-contractions}.
+We denote by ${\sf FC}(\tau)$ the closure with respect to the operator norm the span of the global face-contraction maps; i.e., for any fixed $\tau \in \lpbt$, $\tau\neq \sbt$ we set and we call the elements of ${\sf FC}(\tau)$ the \emph{$\tau$-face-contractions}.
 Moreover, we define